 - Click on the URL listed in the calendar to attend the workshop online.

 - Upon entrance to the Zoom link, inform the attendant on the “ASAC Online Virtual Front

 - Printable instruction sheet for attending achievement workshops.

-- Please plan to arrive, or log in, five minutes early to avoid technical difficulties to join or delays in entering.
+- Please log in five minutes early to avoid technical difficulties affecting your ability to join or delays in entering.
 Late entries may not be admitted if workshop is full